Cap-go/capacitor-data-storage-sqlite/docs/USAGE.md

 ### Vanilla TypeScript

-Some rough suggestions that might serve as a quickstart introduction to [API](./API.md).
+Some suggestions that serve as a quickstart introduction to [API](./API.md).

 First a function to open the database.